jetatar/jetatar.github.io/cloud_storage.md

 **Deletes or overwrites all content** of the Google Drive folder *fooism* that does not match the content of your home directory.
 Make sure that the destination directory (in this case *fooism*) is not being written to by other sources since those files will be deleted or overwritten by the sync.
 When doing manual backups it is strongly encouraged the sync option `--drive-use-trash` is always used.
 The are sent to the Google Drive trash folder, for a certain period of time, before being deleted permanently.
 That allows for some file recovery, in case a sync deletes needed files.

 ### Quick Manual Cloud Backup

-** You must do what follows on the interactive node on HPC ONLY. **
+** You must be on the interactive node to do manual cloud backups. **

+First check that there are no other rclone instances you are running:
+`ps aux | grep rclone`
+If there are, backup is still running.
+Check the log files to see the state of the backup.
+To kill the backup execute `kill -9 [PID]`, where `[PID]` is the process ID of the rclone session you have been running.

 Create Google Drive backup directories (one to save everything in from your /pub/yourHPCLogin and /data/users/yourHPCLogin:
 `